Artwork Guidelines

 Finished Artwork

-For artwork to be considered finished, the following guidelines should be followed:
+For artwork to be considered finished, the following guidelines must be followed:

-1. Artwork must be a .png or vector.
+1. Artwork must be in a .png file format.

 3. Minimum line thickness for our Standard Transfer is .014” (or 1 point).
 We also request that the minimum knockout space be .028” (or 2 points).